akashnigam010/learnings/reactjs/reactjs-notes.md

 ---

 - In functional components, we do not have Lifecycle events to manage the component
-- Instead, we have a `useEffect()` from react library as a replacement for the lifecycle events
+- Instead, we have a `useEffect()` React hook from react library as a replacement for the lifecycle events

 ```
 useEffect(() => {